Level Up Your Lunch: Miki Bihon Guisado – The Easy & Flavorful Filipino Dish

 The rules and formula of ingredients are not really strict.
 You are at great liberty in cooking this dish with any variety of meat, seafood, and veggies available.

-- Miki is pale yellow egg noodles that are normally soft in stature.
+- Miki is pale yellow egg noodles that are normally soft in texture.

-- Seafood is one of the trademarks of Filipino food and this dish is equally enriched with.
+- Seafood is one of the trademarks of Filipino food, and this dish is equally enriched with it.
 You may use fish balls, shrimp, or squid balls.

 - Skin the shrimp with great care and make it ready for cooking.
 Note that it may spoil a bit of its sweetness upon cooking.